-6. Summary
+6 Summary

 This paper presents a new annotation-based approach towards backlight power optimization during multimedia streaming on mobile devices.
 We show how annotations can be used to capture information and automatically adjust backlight level depending on what is playing on the device and the quality level selected by the user.
-We also present a novel objective way for comparing images using a digital camera and analyzing the histograms.

-Our results from both theoretical analysis and real simulation show that up to 65% of backlight power can be saved through our technique, with minimal or no visible quality degradation.
+Our results from both theoretical analysis and real simulation show that up to 50% of backlight power can be saved through our technique, with minimal or no visible quality degradation.